diskuv/dkml-dune-dsl/README.md

 ```

 You can do also do aggregation or, if you are really adventurous, define your own interpreter.
+Even if you don't use parameterization you get things you take for granted with OCaml: type-safety,
+auto-complete and `let` constants.

 ## Examples and Testing